CodePro-art/rubiks/README.md

   * Contains the logic for creating and manipulating the Rubik's Cube.
   * src/controls.js: Manages the controls for rotating the cube and its faces.

-## License

-This project is licensed under the MIT License.
-See the LICENSE.txt file for more details.